|Minimum Age||18 years|

 Whether you are already covered by another policy

-You can then compare quotes from a range of insurers, to find the right cover for you at the cheapest price.
+You can then compare quotes from a range of insurers, to find the best laptop insurance for you at the cheapest price.

-Think about how you use your laptop to work out what level of cover you need.
+Think about how you use your laptop to work out what level of cover you need and find best laptop insurance for your situation.
 Most insurers can cover:

 Mechanical breakdown: This covers repairing or replacing your laptop if it stops working.
 It also covers broken buttons, frozen screens and faulty batteries.

-Accidental damage: This covers things like cracked screens, dropping your laptop or liquid damage caused by spills.
+Accidental damage: Laptop accidental damage insurance covers things like cracked screens, dropping your laptop or liquid damage caused by spills.

 Loss: This covers replacing your laptop if you accidentally lose it, although it may cost extra to add this to your policy.